Groundbreaking ceremony marks start of university’s east end transformation project | The Source | Washington University in St. Louis

 Designed to be an important destination for prospective and current students, the Gary M. Sumers Welcome Center will house the Office of Undergraduate Admissions and Student Financial Services and offer a true starting point for the campus visitor experience.

 Ann and Andrew Tisch Park will be a reimagined landscape offering a welcoming entrance to campus and places for members of the university community and visitors to gather and celebrate.
-Tisch Park, which will be between Skinker Boulevard and the current location of Hoyt Drive, will include the new Brookings Allée and be home to some 70 of the more than 300 trees that will be planted on the east end.
+Tisch Park, which will be between Skinker Boulevard and the current location of Hoyt Drive, will include a new Brookings Allée comprising some 70 of the more than 300 trees that will be planted on the east end.

 A 790-space underground parking facility will provide convenient access to the Danforth Campus, especially east-end destinations.
 Drivers will enter the new underground garage either from Forsyth Boulevard or from Forest Park Parkway, and there will be a vehicular drop-off area accessible from Skinker Boulevard.